nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Adds or updates attendance for the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 - `DATE_TIME` refers to the date and time of attendance that you want to add or edit.
 It must be written in the format `dd/MM/yyyy HH:mm`.
 - `ATTENDANCE` refers to the attendance status, which must be either `Attended` or `Absent`.
-They are case-sensitive.
+They are not case-sensitive.
 - If the attendance record for `DATE_TIME` already exists, it will be updated with the new `ATTENDANCE`.

 Examples: